Benefits of Leaf Litter Mulch in the Garden and How to Make It

 grow, meaning less garden maintenance for you.

-• Temperature Regulation: It acts as insulation, moderating soil temperatures by keeping the soil cooler in hot weather and warmer in cold weather.
+• Temperature Regulation: It acts as insulation, moderating soil temperatures by keeping the soil cooler and warmer in cold weather.

 • Soil Improvement: As the leaf litter breaks down over time, it enriches the soil with organic matter, improving soil structure, fertility, and microbial activity.